 So, exactly, HOW to design your own Moscow subway tour?
 Well, most of the tourists are usually stay within (or along) the Coffee Ring.
 You will need a metro map to plan your tour:

 First, select the one on the Coffee Ring that’s closest to you, and it should be your starting point.
-Go along the Brown Line for the next stop and visit the those stations that are outside of the Ring when you reach an intersection.
-Save those stations that’s closer (or within the Ring) to the last as they would be easier to get to, and the stations is less busy at night.
+Go along the Brown Line for the next stop and visit those stations that are outside of the Ring when you reach an intersection.
+Save those stations that are closer (or within the Ring) to the last as they would be easier to get to, and the stations are less busy at night.

-The best thing is the Moscow subway operates from 5:30 am until almost 1 am.
-If you are staying in the city for a few days, explore some other key attractions during the day, and visit a few subway stations in the afternoon or the evening.
-You don’t have to visit them all in one day!
+The best time to take the tour, obviously, is the off-peak hours.
+The wonderful thing about the Moscow subway is that it operates from 5:30 am until almost 1 am.
+If you are staying in the city for a few days, explore some other key attractions during the day, and visit a few subway stations in the afternoon or the evening (after dinner).
+The subway is generally safe and you could enjoy a lesser crowd on the platform and take as many photos as you want.

 Single Journey Ticket: Starts from 55 rubles (with zone A and B, and can be used one time within 5 days after purchase)